This post may contain affiliate links. Please see our disclosure policy.

 Can I make this San Sebastián cheesecake in advance?

 This San Sebastián cheesecake is better if given plenty of time to cool, then left to chill overnight.
 You will get much cleaner slices that way.
 Prepare it the day before and just remove it from the fridge 30 minutes before serving (unless it is a super hot day).
 It will keep well in the fridge for up to 3 days.
+Another good preppable pudding is my creamy Italian custard pudding.

-how should i store this cheesecake?
+how should i store this san sebastian cheesecake?

 Keep covered or in an airtight container in the fridge for up to 3 days.